zapfelr/job-spy-remix/job-spy-remix-prd.md

   - Empty state if no jobs have been tracked
   - When a job is first tracked by the user, a change card should show in this feed stating "Started tracking [job title] at [company name]".
 This card persists in the feed, in chronological order.
   - When a job is untracked by the user, a change card should show in this feed stating "Stopped tracking [job title] at [company name]".
 This card persists in the feed, in chronological order.
   - If a tracked job is removed/marked inactive by a company, a change card should show in this feed stating "[job title] at [company name] has been removed."
-It remains in the user's tracked jobs list, but no further change cards will be shown for that job, until/unless a future scrape finds this job is active again.
+It remains in the user's tracked jobs list, but no further change cards will be shown for that job, until/unless a future pull finds this job is active again.
 This card persists in the feed, in chronological order.
 - **Feed Filters**;
   - The market feed and tracked companies feed both have filters that allow a user to filter the change cards visible by department and location
   - Department filter:
     - Department filter should be a multi-select dropdown of common departments at companies.
 This is a predefined list of departments.
-    - When data is scraped, the departments should be categorized using this central list of departments across all companies.
+    - When data is pulled, the departments should be categorized using this central list of departments across all companies.
 This should be inferred by the system, and can start with a simple keyword-based mapping rule.
 For example, if I select "Design" as a department, I should see all change cards for "Product Design" or "UX" jobs.
 If I select "Engineering" as a department, I should see change cards for titles like "forward-deployed engineers" and "senior software engineer".
 Make this mapping easy to change/update.
   - Location filter:
     - Location filter should be the simplest possible way to filter for location, using a library or plugin where possible.
 Filters should be by city (e.g. New York, NY; San Francisco, CA) or by state ("New York"; "California").
-Exact string matching on location fields from scraped data is fine for MVP.
+Exact string matching on location fields from pulled data is fine for MVP.
 - **Company List**:
-  - When viewing the market feed or tracked companies feed, the user should see a list of companies in the sidebar
+  - When viewing the market feed or tracked companies feed, the user should see a list of companies in the sidebar.
+This includes their name, logo, and when they were last updated.
   - This is the primary location for a user to "track" companies.
 Each company in the list has a button for users to track/untrack
   - This list is sorted alphabetically.
 V2 will include search functionality.
 - **Company Detail Pages**;